-Persons with Generalized Anxiety Disorder (GAD) often feel worried and anxious.
-These feelings are not confined to a specific time or situation, but occur throughout the day.
-GAD can be an intense emotional state, which interrupts a person’s day-to-day activities.
+Persons with generalized anxiety disorder (GAD) often feel worried and anxious.
+These feelings are not confined to a specific time or situation but occur throughout the day.
+Generalized anxiety disorder can be an intense emotional state, which interrupts a person’s day-to-day activities.
 It affects both women and men, without any age predilection.
 It is difficult to diagnose this disorder, which is often confused with other mental conditions.

-There is no specific laboratory examination for the diagnosis of GAD.
-The process starts with observation of the affected person.
+There is no specific laboratory examination for the diagnosis of generalized anxiety disorder.
+The process starts with the observation of the affected person.
 The healthcare provider draws out the medical history and elicits the symptoms to see whether they are related to other medical conditions or fit the diagnosis of GAD.

 The mental healthcare provider should look for the baseline symptoms and classify them to identify what type of mental disorder they refer to.
 In this situation, it is necessary to be sure whether the person undergoes clinical distress.
-If any of these three symptoms occur for a period of six months at least, then the individual is identified as having GAD.
+If any of these three symptoms occur for a period of six months at least, then the individual is identified as having generalized anxiety disorder.